-It’s no wonder that the Missouri Sports Hall of Fame calls Springfield, Missouri, home—we’re crazy about our sports!
+It’s no wonder the Missouri Sports Hall of Fame calls Springfield, Missouri, home—we’re crazy about our sports!
 Enjoy professional baseball.
 Nationally ranked collegiate basketball.
 World-class golf courses.
 Exceptional spectator venues.
 And a multitude of recreational and competitive programs for children and adults all in one place.
 In fact, we’re ranked by Sports Illustrated magazine as one of America’s top sports towns.
-So whether you prefer to be in the game or just watch it, you’ll be right at home in Springfield.
+So whether you prefer to be in the game or just watching, you’ll be right at home in Springfield.

 Springfield has a professional-level baseball team, as well as a professional tennis team.

 Across town, the Cooper Tennis Complex is home to the Springfield Lasers.
-The facility was the 2006 USTA Missouri Valley Section “Facility of the Year” and has hosted Fed Cup play, ATP and WTA professional tournaments, and numerous USTA programs.
-In the past 17 years, some of the greatest names in the game—including Martina Navratilova, John McEnroe, Jimmy Connors, Andy Roddick, and Anna Kournikova—have displayed their skills at the complex.
+The facility was the 2006 USTA Missouri Valley Section “Facility of the Year” and has hosted Fed Cup play, ATP and WTA professional tournaments and numerous USTA programs.
+In the past 17 years, some of the greatest names in the game—including Martina Navratilova, John McEnroe, Jimmy Connors, Andy Roddick and Anna Kournikova—have displayed their skills at the complex.

 With an abundance of colleges and universities in Springfield, it’s only natural that our community offers a robust college sports scene.
 The 11,000-seat JQH arena, housed on the Missouri State University campus, is the home court for the great basketball tradition of the Bears and Lady Bears basketball teams.
 Both teams are regular contenders in the Missouri Valley Conference.
-The Drury Panthers men’s basketball team is the 2012/2013 NCAA Division II National Champion.
-And the Missouri State University Ice Bears Division II and Division III teams continue to set season attendance records at Mediacom Ice Park, considered one of the best facilities in the ACHA.
-Springfield is also home to the Bass Pro Shops Tournament of Champions, the number-one-attended high school basketball tournament in America.
+The Drury Panthers men’s basketball team is the 2012–13 NCAA Division II National Champion.
+And the Missouri State University Ice Bears Division II and Division III teams continue to set season attendance records at Mediacom Ice Park—considered one of the best facilities in the ACHA.
+Springfield is also home to the Bass Pro Shops Tournament of Champions, the highest-attended high school basketball tournament in America.

-The Killian Sports Complex welcomes area softball teams with six lighted softball fields, concession stands, a physical fitness course, and a pavilion.
+The Killian Sports Complex welcomes area softball teams with six lighted softball fields, concession stands, a physical fitness course and a pavilion.

-Our Mediacom Ice Park offers year-round open skating as well as instructional skating and hockey programs for new and experienced skaters.
+Our Mediacom Ice Park offers year-round open ice skating as well as instructional skating and hockey programs for new and experienced skaters.

-If 18 holes are your idea of the perfect pastime, you’ll have lots of places to enjoy it in and around Springfield and nearby Branson.
+If 18 holes are your idea of the perfect pastime, you’ll have lots of places to enjoy in and around Springfield and nearby Branson.
 With dozens of public and private courses, including two championship courses: Highland Springs Country Club and Payne Stewart Golf Club, our area attracts golf enthusiasts and the pros themselves.
 Based on the reviews of millions of monthly visitors to Golf Link, eight courses within the Springfield/Branson area rank in the top 20 Best Courses in Missouri.
 Plus, just outside Branson, Murder Rock Golf Club and Branson Creek Golf Course rank in the top five in the state as rated by Golf Week magazine.
-In 2019, Tiger Woods along with Bass Pro Shops CEO Johnny Morris will open the first public golf course designed by Woods and his TGR Design firm.
+In 2019, Tiger Woods and Bass Pro Shops CEO Johnny Morris opened the first public golf course designed by Woods and his TGR Design firm.
 The new course, Payne’s Valley, is an 18-hole course adjacent to the Buffalo Ridge site and the newest part of the Big Cedar Lodge stable of courses south of Branson.